 There are also Mac-specific programs not available for Windows, and some may include the detection of Windows malware.
 This is a good feature, because although Windows malware won't affect Macs, it can still be unwittingly passed on to other Windows users.
 Any Mac running Windows (via Boot Camp, Parallels Desktop, VMware Fusion or Oracle's VirtualBox) will need Windows security protection.

-As with PCs, a little caution and common sense along with good software will help keep you safe.
+As with Windows PCs, a little caution and common sense along with good software will help keep you safe.
 It's a good idea to keep a separate administrator account on your computer and not give your user account admin privileges.
-Also use secure passwords and keep OS X and all your software up to date, especially with security patches.
+Also use secure passwords and keep the OS and all your software up to date, especially with security patches.

 Even with security software installed, you can still expose your PC to danger.
-Many security holes are caused by user error or social engineering (see Jargon buster).
+Many security holes are caused by user error or social engineering (see Jargon buster below).
 Be very careful before clicking on an ad or a download link, and don't open emails or attachments that look suspicious.
 Never click an email link to access or fill in bank details – banks never provide this kind of link.
 Always type in the full web address of your bank's website in your browser.
 Also, check your bank statements regularly and look for unusual transactions.